czarandy/czarandy.github.io/_stories/2012-case-of-the-cryptic-communication.md

 "It'll be alright," Beth said.
 "You can get that window replaced.
 At least you weren't hurt."

-"I just don't understa--" he was interrupted when the object in his hand made a loud noise.
+"I just don't understa—" he was interrupted when the object in his hand made a loud noise.
 Beth immediately recognized it.

 "That's for me," she said, and snatched her cellphone from his hand.